HumanAutomata/DDungeon/story_outline.md

     - God's are trying to determine if humans are intrinsicly good or bad
     - undertale style
         - pacifict, mix, kill-everything run

+    - hide some notes player can find
+        - quotes from philosophy
+        - hits about the goal
 - admins on every floor
     - a final boss
     - defeating them does not necessarily mean fighting them